 • Media production (IDMP)

-• Teaching workshops and related support (EDP and/or GSPSE)
+• Teaching workshops and related support (IEED and/or GSPSE)

 • N/A

-• Upload a PDF of a letter of support from relevant TLC director(s)
+• Upload a PDF of a Catalyst Grant Consultation Feedback Letter letter of support from relevant TLC director(s)

-• In the letter, the relevant director should specify the commitment and approximate cost associated with that effort during the proposed project timeline.
+• In the email, the relevant TLC director should specify the commitment and approximate cost associated with that effort during the proposed project timeline.

-• Funding requested (Include an exact budget for request, without exceeding the maximum specified limits) {link to budget sheet here}
+• Funding requested (Include an exact budget for request, without exceeding the maximum specified limits) [view budget sheet template] [view example

 • Brief budget justification (<500 words)

 • Upload a PDF with your budget description.
 Please break it down into categories aligned with the budget sheet.
-Since funding for Tier 3 grants comes from a number of sources and may be restricted for certain purposes, the budget detail is essential.
+Since funding for Catalyst Grants comes from a number of sources and may be restricted for certain purposes, the budget detail is essential.

-• Departmental FAU to which funds will be transferred from TLC if the grant application is approved
+• Departmental FAU to which funds will be transferred from TLC if the grant proposal is approved

 • Voluntary cost-sharing is encouraged but not required.
 Please specify any anticipated in-kind departmental/instructor contributions/support for this project (optional).

-To submit your proposal, please click the online application submission button.
+To submit your proposal, please click the online submission button.
+Note: you may wish to prepare these documents prior to beginning to complete the online form.

-For all technology-related requests, applicants must consult with the Bruin Learn Center of Excellence to ensure alignment with campus IT policies and scalability requirements.
+For all technology-related requests, Principal Investigators must consult with the Bruin Learn Center of Excellence to ensure alignment with campus IT policies and scalability requirements.

 Proposal Review Process